getfem/getfem/doc/sphinx/source/tutorial/wheel.rst

 where :math:`\Gamma_c` is the slave contact boundary, :math:`\lambda_N` is the contact multiplier (contact pressure), :math:`h_T` is the radius of the element, :math:`\Pi` is the transformation, `n` is the outward normal vector to the master contact boundary (here :math:`n = (0,1)`), :math:`\gamma_0` is an augmentation parameter, :math:`(\cdot)_-:I\hspace{-0.2em}R\rightarrow I\hspace{-0.2em}R_+` is the negative part and :math:`\delta_{\lambda_N}, \delta_{u^1}, \delta_{u^2}` are the test  functions corresponding to :math:`\lambda_N, u^1, u^2`, respectively.

-Using the weak form language, the contact condition can be added by:
+Using GWFL, the contact condition can be added by:

 .. code-block:: python